Greek villages, monasteries evacuated as fire damages homes

 Greek villages, monasteries evacuated as fire damages homesNew

-LOUTRAKI, Greece (AP) — A large wildfire in Greece has damaged homes and prompted evacuations as it tears through rugged forest terrain.
-Fire Service officials said eight water-dropping planes and three helicopters are involved to try to contain the blaze some 70 kilometers (45 miles) west of Athens, outside the resort town of Loutraki.
-Authorities issued evacuation orders for six settlements, in an area with many vacation homes.
-Two Orthodox Christian monasteries were also evacuated.
-No injuries were reported.
+LOUTRAKI, Greece (AP) — A large wildfire in Greece has gutted and damaged dozens of homes and prompted evacuations as it tore through rugged forest terrain.
+Fire department officials said Thursday that 17 water-dropping planes and three helicopters were involved to try to contain the blaze about 70 kilometers (45 miles) west of Athens that started outside the resort town of Loutraki.
+Smoke from the fire reached Athens, affecting visibility.